 We also prioritize the health and safety of community members and students, and seek to reduce risk of COVID-19 transmission in any community engagement activity.

-As we honor all of these priorities, we have developed guidelines that allow us to continue supporting our partners and engaging students in meaningful service, while mitigating risk.
-Please carefully review these guidelines as you plan service and community engagement for Fall 2020, and reach out to [[oce]] with any questions.
+As we prioritize all of these communities, we have developed guidelines that allow us to continue supporting our partners and engaging students in meaningful service, while mitigating risk.

 How You Can Help